Distribution of preperiodic points in one-parameter families of rational maps: Moments of the portrait size

-is of inherent interest, as it may be interpreted as the number of ``unexpected'' preperiodic points up to height $X$.
-Analogous to Proposition \ref{propn:equivalences1} regarding $\Num(E, X)$, we present a hierarchy of statements relating the growth rate of $\mathcal{R}(X)$ to other properties of the family.
+are of inherent interest; the former counts the total number of preperiodic points in the family, while the latter may be interpreted as the number of ``unexpected'' preperiodic points.
+As with Proposition \ref{propn:equivalences1} regarding $\Num(E, X)$, we present a hierarchy of statements relating the growth rate of $\mathcal{R}(X)$ to other properties of the family.